|

 - show: displays the pointer's x- and y-position in the 'spectra' information field

-- zoom: can be used to interactively enlarge/reduce a part of the spectrum
+- zoom: can be used to interactively zomm in/out a part of the spectrum

 - move or 'roll' mode': rolls or moves the spectrum in any direction